 We focus on building SuPER food systems in four technical pillars – sustainable agriculture, sustainable economies, nutrition, and humanitarian action.
 Food systems that are fair for current and future generations are:

-- Sustainable: food systems must be grounded in healthy ecosystems, stable, accountable and enduring institutions and sustainable financing
+- SUSTAINABLE: Grounded in healthy ecosystems; stable, accountable, and enduring institutions; and sustainable financing.

-- Equitable: outcomes must enable equal rights, opportunities, resources and rewards for the poor and vulnerable, taking into account the needs and constraints of women , and supporting access to affordable nutritious food by rural and urban consumers.
+- EQUITABLE: Enable equal rights, opportunities, resources, and rewards for the poor and vulnerable, with a special focus on the needs and constraints of women and on supporting access to affordable, nutritious food for rural and urban consumers.
 This includes equality within the household, within communities, and across local and global value chains.

-- RESILIENT: Allow individuals, families, communities and systems must be able to withstand shocks and stresses, including climate impacts and other risks.
+- RESILIENT: Allow individuals, families, communities, and systems to be able to withstand shocks and stresses, including climate impacts and other risks.